Gospel training when and where you need it

 However, we are distinctive from existing organisations in three main ways – the blend of these distinctives are what make us a Flexicademy™, a new kind of organisation that offers flexible learning and rigorous training.

 We offer in-context training where you live, work or minister.
 Our modern blended-learning techniques train you in partnership with your local church.
-It’s the quality of residential training at the price of distance-learning courses with the benefits of learning in community.
+It’s the quality of residential training at the price of distance-learning courses with the benefits of learning in discussion with peers whilst remaining in your local community.
 If you’re looking for pure residential theological education, our friends and colleagues at Oak Hill College do this excellently.

 We stand firmly in the traditions of historic evangelicalism and want God’s word to shape your training and life so that you love Jesus more.
 Reflecting the missions and values of our parent organisations, Acts 29 and Oak Hill College, we are Reformational, Evangelical, Complementarian and Missional.
 See Beliefs for more details.